SotonLM/Data-Engineering/src/division_3_social/instructions.md

 # -------------------- Storing Clean Data ----------------------------

 Storage of clean data is mainly where databases come in play.
 Since, we like clean data and we want clean data to be stored cleanly.

+But once again, your division is DIFFERENT with most things.
+So I thought about how storage works for a bit, gave up, and threw the problem into deepseek.

+And I actually like the structure it gave me so here we go:

+azure-blob://conversational-social/clean/
+├── manifests/
+│   ├── conv_abc123.json
+│   ├── conv_def456.json
+│   └── conv_ghi789.json
+└── messages/
+    ├── conv_abc123/
+    │   ├── msg_001.parquet
+    │   ├── msg_002.parquet
+    │   └── msg_003.parquet
+    ├── conv_def456/
+    │   └── [similar structure]
+    └── conv_ghi789/
+        └── [similar structure]

+## Ok What the Hell is going on here!??!?!?!?!?!?

+### manifests/
+The directory for the cleaned version of the conversation files.
+These files should be in, once again, JSON.
+Their purpose is for you to be able to
+    "manifest" either a part or the entirety of the messages within the conversation.

+### messages/
+This is where the cleaned version of each message file should go in.
+Message files will have a different file type - parquet.
+This file type is really efficient when trying to get the content from a single field,
+    and is way faster at doing so than JSON.
+Since the main content of these messages are the ones being tokenized and fed into the LLM, we like this efficiency.

+Ok enough file type yap

+All message files within a conversation should be stored into another directory, which shares the same name as
+    the corresponding conversational file e.g.
+    -    Convo file: "manifests/conv_abc123.json"
+    -    Messages in : "messages/conv_abc123"

 But since the database file is version controlled, we don't want to store the main cleaned content directly in there.
 The solution is as follows: